 When you file LLC Articles of Organization, they should include the following information regarding your business:

-South Carolina has its own specific guidelines and forms which must be followed when filing with the Secretary of State.
+South Carolina has its own specific guidelines and forms that must be followed when filing with the Secretary of State.

 The filing fee for Articles of Organization in South Carolina is $110.
-Read our article for more information on the cost to form an LLC in South Carolina.
+Read our article for more information on the cost of forming an LLC in South Carolina.

 An LLC in South Carolina isn't required to have an LLC operating agreement.
 Nevertheless, it is advisable to draft one since it would outline the structure and operations of the company.